Wentworth Dilke

 Sir Charles Wentworth Dilke, 1st Baronet (18 February 1810 - 10 May 1869), was an English art patron, horticulturalist and Whig politician.
 He is best remembered as one of the chief promoters of the Great Exhibition of 1851.

 Background and education

-Dilke was born in London, the son of Charles Wentworth Dilke, proprietor and editor of the Athenaeum, by his wife Maria Dove Walker.
+Dilke was born in London, the son of Charles Wentworth Dilke, proprietor and editor of the Athenaeum, and his wife Maria Dove Walker.

 He was educated at Westminster School and Trinity Hall, Cambridge.
 He helped pass the Reform Act 1832, enacted under the Whig administration of Lord Grey.
 He studied law, and in 1834 took his degree of LL.B., but did not practise.